ah-/kernel-asahi/redhat/docs/repository-layout.rst

    configuration directories and should include the directory you defined in step 2.

-common and pending-ark
+common and pending-rhel
 ~~~~~~~~~~~~~~~~~~~~~~

 The ``common`` directory contains configuration values that are shared
 across all configuration "flavors".
 For a configuration to be in
 ``common``, it MUST be reviewed and approved by one or more Red Hat
-subsystem maintainers since it affects ARK.
+subsystem maintainers since it affects RHEL.
 A flavor's configurations
 can override settings in ``common``, so it's not guaranteed settings in
 common are the same across all flavors.
 It's simply a good place to set
 common values across the flavors and use as a base for new flavors.

-``pending-ark`` is where configuration options that have not been
+``pending-rhel`` is where configuration options that have not been
 reviewed are placed.
 Automation creates snippets for all new
 configuration options exposed during a rebase of ARK in the
-``pending-ark`` directory, at which point subsystem maintainers
+``pending-rhel`` directory, at which point subsystem maintainers
 review the options and set them as appropriate before moving them into
 ``common``.

-New ARK configurations are placed in ``pending-ark`` because it is
+New RHEL configurations are placed in ``pending-rhel`` because it is
-assumed that ARK generally has the most conservative settings, whereas
+assumed that RHEL generally has the most conservative settings, whereas
 other flavors like Fedora will be (for the most part) a superset of the
-ARK configuration.
+RHEL configuration.

 fedora and pending-fedora
 ~~~~~~~~~~~~~~~~~~~~~~~~~